 Keys can be both exported and imported out of and into RSAENH via CryptExportKey() and CryptImportKey().
-Exported private keys may be encrypted with a symmetric key passed into the CryptExportKey function or the keys can be exported in plaintext.
+Exported private keys may be encrypted with a symmetric key passed into the CryptExportKey function.
 Any of the symmetric algorithms supported by the crypto module may be used to encrypt private keys for export (AES, DES, Triple-DES, RC4 or RC2).
-When private keys are generated or imported from archival, they are covered with the Microsoft Windows 7 Data Protection API (DPAPI) and then output to the file system in the covered form.
+When private keys are generated or imported from archival, they are covered with the Microsoft Windows Server 2008 R2 Data Protection API (DPAPI) and then output to the file system in the covered form.

 Symmetric key entry and output is done by exchanging keys using the recipient's asymmetric public key.
-Symmetric key entry and output may also be done by exporting a symmetric key wrapped with another symmetric key.
+Symmetric key entry and output may also be done by exporting a symmetric key wrapped with another symmetric key or keys may be output in plaintext.